reciprocity/zenlib/README.md

 #### Reiewing component changes live in the Zengrc app

-When you're modifying some component it's useful to see how modifications look like in the actual app.
-The problem is that Zenlib is a separate repo and thus packages included in Zengrc are updated only when your work is done when your PR is merged.
+It's useful to see how component's modifications look like in the actual app.
+The problem is that Zenlib is a separate repo.
+Package's versions are bumped when your PR gets merged, so this is when we could run `npm install` in Zengrc, to update components.
+But we would like to see our component in action during development, not only after it's merged.

-The idea is to substitute the actual node module included in the ZenGrc with a symlink that's pointing to work version of our component.
+The idea is to substitute the actual installed folder in zengrc/frontend/node_modules with a symbolic link that's pointing to working folder of our component.
+Npm (yarn) do support such functionality out of the box!
+It's called `npm link`.

 _Note:
 - _These instructions apply if you're running frontend locally (outside the container) with frontend/yarn serve:local._
-- _All commands below are an example for multiselect component_
+- _All commands below are an example for my-component component_

-Navigate to component folder:\
-`cd zenlib/packages/multiselect`\
-...and create a symlink to make component globally available:\
+Go to `zenlib/packages/my-component` and create a symlink to make folder globally available:\
 `yarn link`

-Go to the zengrc\frontend folder:\
-`cd zengrc/frontend`\
-... and substitute actual module with a symlink:\
+Go to `zengrc\frontend` folder and substitute actual module with a symlink:\
-`yarn @reciprocity/multiselect`
+`yarn @reciprocity/my-component`

-To view changes live while coding, Zenlib needs to be rebuilt on any change.
-So keep the following command running:\
+To make sure component's folder was replaced with symbolic link, go to `zengrc/frontend/` and run `ls -la node_modules/@reciprocity`
+Symbolic links have arrows pointing to original folders, eg. `my-component -> ../../../../../../.config/yarn/link/@reciprocity/my-component`

+Make sure zenLib is rebuilt on each of your change - keep this running:\
 `cd zenlib;`\
 `npm run bootstrap;`\
 `npm run build:watch`